sveltejs/kit/documentation/docs/14-configuration.md

 - `template` — the location of the template for HTML responses

-You can ignore prefixes using the `SVELTE_KIT_FILES_IGNORE_PREFIX` (for example: `SVELTE_KIT_FILES_IGNORE_PREFIX=node_modules yarn build`, which will ignore any file that starts with node_modules)
+You can ignore prefixes using the `SVELTE_KIT_FILES_IGNORE_PREFIX` (for example: `SVELTE_KIT_FILES_IGNORE_PREFIX=node_modules yarn build`, which will ignore any file that starts with the string `node_modules`)

 ### floc